-For the past year and a half I have been consumed with my growing series “Blinded by the Truisms” which utilizes language as a symbol to inform decisions in color and presentation.
+I am perpetually consumed with my growing series “Blinded by the Truisms” which utilizes language as a symbol to inform decisions in color and presentation.
 Through these paintings I focus on color, text, and personal anecdotes to navigate the crass intimate journey of relationships and womanhood in the digital age.
-Text like MY BODY MY MELTDOWN AT PANERA BREAD, NOT TODAY, YELLING INTO THE VOID, and WOMEN’S VICTIMHOOD #TRENDING slapped across landscapes, interiors, and dreamscapes alongside a plethora of symbols and shapes display an intensity of discomfort mixed with comic relief.
-My aim is to share narratives that are uncomfortable yet relatable to other self- identifying women first, but not exclusively.
-I want to expose intimate memory of my own and moments that we all struggle with— in this world where everyday yields a new perpetrator and a new disaster while we all just try to push forward.
+Text like YELLING INTO THE VOID, WOMEN’S VICTIMHOOD #TRENDING, “POWER WANTS YOUR BODY SOFTENING IN A CHAIR” AND I WATCHED SMOKE EXIT THE CEDAR HOUSE slapped across landscapes, interiors, and dreamscapes alongside a plethora of symbols and shapes display an intensity of discomfort, comic relief and a yearning for momentary solace.
+My aim is to share narratives that are real, possibly uncomfortable, and relatable to other self- identifying women first, but not exclusively.
+I want to expose intimate memories and small moments of observation that allow us to lift the political weight around our neck momentarily.
 I want people to connect with my sentiment, I want people to laugh, I want the viewer to be offended.
 Anything is better than silence and complacency.